UCA-MSI/dopa/README.md

 ## DOPA: parallelize jobs easily

+`DO PArallel` stuff.
 This is as simple as it sounds.

   * Decide if you need Threads or Processes
   * Prepare a `list` of arguments to be feed to your function `func`